 Importing an Excel workbook has a very easy and straightforward process.
 The only important note in this process is that your Excel file should not be password protected.

-In this post, you’ve learned four methods that Excel and Power BI work together.
+In this article, you’ve learned methods by that Excel, and Power BI work together.
 Each of the modes of integration will give you some features.
-Analyze in Excel will give you the ability to slice and dice the data model of Power BI service easily from Excel through PivotTable and PivotChart.
-Power BI Publisher for Excel has one step, also, to Analyze in Excel, which is pinning part of an Excel content into a Power BI dashboard and updating it.
-Both of features mentioned above will be highly well received by your business users who are good with Excel as a front-end tool.
+Analyzing in Excel will allow you to slice and dice the data model of the Power BI service easily from Excel through PivotTable and PivotChart.
+Excel can publish the entire workbook or the data part as a dataset into Power BI.
+Both of the features mentioned above will be highly well received by your business users who are good with Excel as a front-end tool.
 Last but not least, you can import an entire Excel Power Pivot model with all tables, relationships, and calculations into a Power BI report instead of re-creating it.